Analyzing CarLotz (LOTZ) and The Competition

 CarLotz (NASDAQ: LOTZ) is one of 30 public companies in the “Automotive dealers & gasoline service stations” industry, but how does it contrast to its peers?
-We will compare CarLotz to similar companies based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, risk, valuation and earnings.
+We will compare CarLotz to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, valuation, earnings, risk and profitability.

-This table compares CarLotz and its peers gross revenue, earnings per share (EPS) and valuation.

 |CarLotz